hemant3370/Delivery_iOS_App/README.md

 ## Getting Started

-Install cocoapods and run pod install in the project directory for a quick setup.
+[Install cocoapods](https://guides.cocoapods.org/using/getting-started.html) and run pod install in the project directory for a quick setup.
 ```
+pod repo update
 pod install
 ```
 ## Fastlane Setup and Documentation